-Once again, California is experiencing drought.
-After several exceptionally dry winters, 2021 has been marked as the second-driest year in state history.
-As water providers across the State continue to plan and prepare for extended dry conditions, California residents and businesses are being called to take action and asked to voluntarily reduce water use by 15% over 2020 levels.
+Once again, California is in the midst of a severe drought.
+In fact, 2022 is turning out to be the state’s driest year on record so far.
+As water providers continue to plan and prepare for extended dry conditions, residents and businesses statewide are being called to take action and voluntarily reduce water use by 20-30% to extend our limited water supplies.

 Water Use Efficiency